 According to the HSE, 16% of all UK injuries in the workplace in 2010 and 2011 were caused by falling from heights.
 While this is not a danger for every occupation, it highlights that putting yourself in more danger than necessary will greatly increase your chance of injury.
 So before you carry out a potentially dangerous task, think about whether it is entirely necessary to do so and what you can do to reduce this danger.

-If you have been a victim of a workplace injury contact InjuryLawyers4U today for confidential, no obligation advice.
+If you have been a victim of a workplace injury you can contact InjuryLawyers4U for confidential, no obligation advice by calling 0333 400 4445 or filling in this short form

 Related Posts